 As part of the larger Mercury Theatre website project, I was tasked with integrating the Spektrix booking system with our WordPress build.
 This involved importing data from Spektrix into WordPress as a custom post type, which had to run every 15 minutes to keep the systems in sync.
-Obviously the main areas of focus for us was security, performance and flexibility.
+Obviously, the main areas of focus for us were security, performance and flexibility.

 Emily Childs, Senior Support Consultant from Spektrix dropped us a little message to say:

 The new Mercury Theatre website launched on Monday 6th September, and can be viewed here.
-If you need a creative agency which a strong technical ability, to help integrate your website with third party systems and API’s, please contact us to discuss.
+If you need a creative agency with a strong technical ability to help integrate your website with third-party systems and API’s, please contact us to discuss.

 We are extremely happy with the Spektrix integration and we hope you enjoy the user experience as much as we have enjoyed building Mercury Theatre’s new website.